flow–controlled ventilation

 the objectives are to assess the safety of flow–controlled ventilation and the feasibility of the study, while also informing the design of a future trial, named ‘PROtective ventilation with FLOW–controlled ventilation to improve postoperative pulmonary outcome after ROBOT–assisted laparoscopic surgery’ (PROFLOW–ROBOTic)

-this pilot study is registered at clinicaltrials (NCT06703814); the study protocol will be published soon, and patient enrollment is set to begin in February 2025
+this pilot study is registered at clinicaltrials (NCT06703814); the study protocol will be published soon, and patient enrollment started in February 2025

 [4] PROFLOW–ROBOTic